mhistral/instagramClone/README.md

 ## About Instagram Clone
-This clones the simple functionality and UI of Instagram and still a work in progress.
+This clones the simple functionality and UI of Instagram and still a work in progress and will try to improve the UI.
 This is a practice Laravel Project to improve myself in in-depth laravel functionalities which includes:

 - Laravel 8